Workflow Manager Overview

 NOTE

-The time in which the Auto-Reminder will be sent is determined according to the Timezone defined on your environment servers.
+The time in which the notification will be sent is determined according to the Timezone defined on your environment servers.

-If a notification was set to 1 day after Link Sent, and another notification to 2 day after Last Opened, and the end-customer opened the digital process every day since the link was sent, then, the first notification will be sent the day after but, the second notification will never be sent as there are never two days without the end-customer last opening the link of the digital process.
+If a notification was set to 1 day after the link was sent, and another notification to 2 days after it Last Opened, and the end-customer opened the digital process every day since the link was sent, then, the first notification will be sent the day after but, the second notification will never be sent as there are never two days without the end-customer last opening the link of the digital process.

 NOTE